WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp-adlsg2.md

 ---
-id: hdp-adlsg2_lm
+id: hdp-adlsg2
-title: Hortonworks (HDP) to ADLS Gen2 with LiveMigrator
+title: Hortonworks (HDP) to ADLS Gen2
-sidebar_label: Hortonworks (HDP) to ADLS Gen2 with LiveMigrator
+sidebar_label: Hortonworks (HDP) to ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) cluster to an ADLS Gen2 container using WANdisco LiveMigrator.
+Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) cluster to an ADLS Gen2 container.

 What this guide will cover:

 - Installing WANdisco Fusion using the [docker-compose](https://docs.docker.com/compose/) tool.
 - Integrating WANdisco Fusion with the HDP cluster and ADLS Gen2 storage.
-- Performing a sample data migration.

 ## Prerequisites